This page contains general information and answers to common questions about COVID-19.

 At this time, any physician or nurse practitioner can order a test for a patient with cold, influenza or COVID-19-like symptoms based on their clinical judgment.

-If you do not have a primary care provider please call Island Health’s Call Centre at 1-844-901-8442 to be assessed to determine if you need testing (with the exception of Mt.
-Waddington 1-250-902-6091 and Gold River 250-283-2626 ext.
-2).
+If you do not have a primary care provider please call Island Health’s Call Centre at 1-844-901-8442 to be assessed to determine if you need testing.
 Appointments for COVID-19 testing must be pre-booked through a primary care provider or Island Health’s Call Centre.
 Testing sites are unable to accommodate unscheduled or walk-in visits.
 Find a testing site, also known as a collection centre, at a location near you.

 Island Health asks members of the public to please not go to a hospital emergency department seeking COVID-19 testing.
 However, people experiencing a medical emergency should call 911 or go to the nearest emergency department.